iamklevy/EOG-Based-Calculator/README.md

 # EOG-Based-Calculator

 This project involves developing a human-computer interface (HCI) based on electrooculography (EOG) signals to create a simple calculator.
-The system simulates user's input of numbers and performing basic arithmetic operations through eye movements.
+The system simulates the user's input of numbers and performs basic arithmetic operations through eye movements.

 Note: simulation app on the master branch